yuwchen/InQSS/README.md

 ### - How much does the headphone affect the score?

 In our test, there are **110** subjects used the provided headphone and **116** subjects used their own headphones.
-The following histograms compare the results between using the provided headphone and using own headphones.
+The following histograms compare the results between using the provided headphone and using their headphones.
 (Note: the provided headphone is the same headphone. )

 <img src="https://github.com/yuwchen/InQSS/blob/main/plot/headphone_avg_quality_snr.png"
 alt="main"  width=40% height=40% />   <img src="https://github.com/yuwchen/InQSS/blob/main/plot/headphone_avg_intelligibility_snr.png"
 alt="main"  width=40% height=40% />

--> the average scores under different SNR seems not very much affcted by the headphones.
+-> the average scores under different SNR seem not very much affected by the headphones.

 <img src="https://github.com/yuwchen/InQSS/blob/main/plot/headphone_std_quality_snr.png"
 alt="main"  width=40% height=40% />   <img src="https://github.com/yuwchen/InQSS/blob/main/plot/headphone_std_intell_snr.png"
 alt="main"  width=40% height=40% />

--> the standard deviations of using the provided headphone are not necessary smaller than using own headphones.
+-> the standard deviations of using the provided headphone are not necessarily more minor than using their headphones.

 ### - The correlation between the results and the user features